GoGo Logo of A Phone

 1. Follow your appetite.
 Many older adults find their appetite is greater in the morning than in the evening.
 If so, try to eat a dinner-sized portion earlier in the day and then go light at dinner.
 Don’t eat when you “think” you should; eat when you’re hungry!

-3. Check out the Healthy Eating Plate as a guide to your senior nutrition plan.
-Generally, you’ll want to fill your plate half with vegetables, a quarter with whole grains, and a quarter with lean protein.
+3. Use the Healthy Eating Plate as a guide.
+Fill half your plate with vegetables, one quarter with whole grains and one quarter with lean protein.
+This simple visual cue helps you build a balanced diet for seniors.

 3 easy senior nutrition recipes